= 53

 81 | 53 | AI Model Scaling | 81.0 |

-The topic search API (along with our other semantic APIs) produce high level insights.
-In order to both dive deeper into and verify these insights, we provide a mechanism to retrieve the underlying data with our query
+The Topic Search API (along with our other semantic APIs) produce high level insights.
+In order to both dive deeper into and verify these insights, we provide a mechanism to retrieve the underlying data with our query API.
+This API shares a unified filtering engine with our higher level semantic APIs.
+Any semantic rollup or insight aggregation can be instantly “unrolled”.

 Let’s take the topic AI Model Scaling.
 We can uncover the topic metadata below and see that it was mentioned 81 times in the corpus.

-API, passing in our topic_id
+We can call the Query API, passing in our topic_id

 df = index.query(topic_id=TOPIC_ID, max_excerpts_per_doc=200, limit=200) ## 200 is the single request limit